Becoming a team leader

 How to become a team leader

-When we kick-start our career in the IT industry and step into it, we all dreamt about climbing the ladder, getting new challenges, and becoming a leader.
+When we kick-start our careers in the IT industry, we all dream about climbing the ladder, getting new challenges, and becoming leaders.
 I was no exception.
 In this article, I would like to share some of my personal experiences while growing into a leadership role.

 When I was a newbie, I was under the impression that everyone would be moved to specific roles as years moved on based on years of experience.
 But I learned that it doesn’t work that way.

-One has to continuously explore new areas, bring some fresh thoughts to the table, and effectively communicate with internal and external partners.
-It is also essential to be focused and delivery driven and have a strict discipline to meet the requirements and commitment, which will kindle our energy and thoughts to perform day in and day out.
-These skills majorly contribute to success in whatever areas we are functioning.
+One has to continuously explore new areas, bring fresh thoughts to the table, and effectively communicate with internal and external partners.
+It is also essential to be focused and delivery-driven and have strict discipline to meet the requirements and commitment, which will kindle our energy and thoughts to perform day in and day out.
+These skills majorly contribute to success in whatever areas we are functioning in.

 Here are a few thoughts on how to make the transition smoother